Southern Caribbean Cruise - Fort de France, Martinique

 We returned to the ship around 1 pm, enjoying some cake and the local cocktail called ti ponge (tee-ponj) which is a pinch of sugar in the raw with a squeeze of lime muddled in 2-3 fingers of local rum.
 We preferred the mellowed dark rum which is barrel aged over the clear which had a strong bite to it.
 We liked the mix best with some juice in it as well so it was more of a punch and less of a shot that you sipped.

 All four of us met on the pier and walked into town for a late lunch and some exploring.
 We walked about 7 minutes to the covered market which sells fruits, vegetables, spices, spirits, souvenirs and has restaurants lining the balcony and back end.
 We scoped out the options and settled on Chez Carole which I had read in several reviews online.
-This is the point where Tom said if he did not have a French speaker he would have gone elsewhere for lunch.
-Note that some friends of ours are clearly more adventurous than Tom in this regard and although the didn't speak any French they are nearby and just pointed at the menu and ate what was served.
+This is the point where the Engineer said if he did not have a French speaker in the group he would have gone elsewhere for lunch.
+Note that some friends of ours are clearly more adventurous than him in this regard and although they didn't speak any French they are nearby and just pointed at the menu and ate what was served.
 The menu is all in French and although the proprietor, Carole, spoke English, the rest of the wait staff spoke French so we did our best to translate menu options to our companions, practice our French when ordering and asking for refills and just enjoyed the experience.
 It was a prix fixe menu so you got a drink, an appetizer, an entree, and a dessert, or could order anything a la carte.
 We started with more ti ponge (with extra fruit juice), a fish beinget and salad, then shared 3 entrées- chicken colombo (curry chicken), conch fricassee, and prawns.
 All served with lentils and rice.
 It was all delicious, but none of us particularly like conch so that was not a favorite.
 We finished by splitting an order of coconut flan which was denser than flan as we know it, almost like a rice pudding thickness, but quite flavorful.

 My sun hat had been looking pathetic lately so when some sun bonnets caught my eye in the shops along the pier I stopped to peruse and settled on a new one with a strong brim.
 It looked perfect with my white eyelet dress and I think I can swap out the ribbons for different looks in the future.